 At stake is a law that would expand insurance to at least 30 million people and transform an industry that accounts for 18 percent of the U.S. economy.
 A ruling striking down all or part of the law may come on a 5-4 vote, with the Republican-appointed Supreme Court justices in the majority and the Democratic appointees in dissent.
 Republicans, including presidential candidate Mitt Romney, have called for a repeal.

 UnitedHealth, Aetna and Humana said in separate statements that they would keep simplified, independent reviews of appeals of coverage denials regardless of the court’s decision.
 Minnetonka, Minnesota-based UnitedHealth and Louisville, Kentucky-based Humana said they would also end rescissions, or retroactive terminations of policies, except in cases of fraud, and eliminate dollar limits on lifetime benefits in their plans.
-The three companies have a total of at least 48 million customers (UNH) on their commercial health plans.
+The three companies have a total of at least 48 million customers (UNH:US) on their commercial health plans.

 The companies “want to send a strong message to their customers that their coverage, the benefits their customers have today, will remain in effect regardless of how the court rules,” said Tuffin, who is now managing director of the Washington office for APCO Worldwide, a consulting firm.